rich-drechsler/bytedump/src/Makefile.md

 They're what make uses to decide what to do (targets), when to do it (prerequisites), and how it's supposed to be done (recipes).
 The GNU make manual discusses all three components, so that's where to go for all the details.
-I'm only going to talk about recipes, because that's where you'll find the shell code that does the real work.
+I'm only going to talk about recipes in this document, because that's where you'll find the shell code that does the real work.

-### Recipes
+## Recipes

 Recipes are where make's infamous tabs comes into play.
 Lines that follow the targets and start with a tab are included in the rule's recipes, which end when make finds a line that doesn't start with a tab.
 No tab indented lines means there's nothing for make to do - it's allowed, but GNU make lets you know when that happens.

-### Comments
+## Comments

 Makefiles contain text that's either consumed by make or just preprocessed before it's handed to the shell.
 Both programs (GNU make and the shell) support comments